-- Played straight in Star Trek: Voyager, in the episode "Scientific Method" where the crew discovers they have been boarded by cloaked aliens performing medical experiments.
-Captain Janeway, in a Crowning Moment of Awesome, has the ship fly into a binary pulsar (two stars close together) to force the aliens to evacuate before their cloaked ships are destroyed along with Voyager, despite Tuvok's warning that their odds of escaping certain death is 1 in 20.
+- In the episode "Scientific Method" where the crew discovers they have been boarded by cloaked aliens performing medical experiments, Captain Janeway has the ship fly into a binary pulsar (two stars close together) to force the aliens to evacuate before their cloaked ships are destroyed along with Voyager, despite Tuvok's warning that their odds of escaping certain death is 1 in 20.

 - The finale of Tomica Hero Rescue Force has the team repeatedly told that they only have a 0.1% chance of defeating the Big Bad.
 This just prompts Hikaru to claim that with the power of their "Rescue Souls", they'll make it one thousand percent.

 Rochelle: Nick, what do you think the odds are that the swamp people are still alive?

 Nick: You mean, alive Infected, or alive and not zombies?

 Rochelle: Sounds about right.